Kernel

 ix# cd linux-6.7.1

-Copy old kernel config to our tree:
+Let’s copy the old kernel configuration into our tree:

 ix# cp $(dirname $(which ix))/pkgs/bin/kernel/configs/cfg_6_6_0 ./.config